Hey, fellow pet lovers!

 Above is a small of what could be considered downsides of owning a BT.
 However, these are solely based on Lily’s actions, and every dog is different.

 Firstly, an extendable lead helps to give her some freedom while keeping her close and under control.
-Secondly, I use a long training lead which I can grab and pull her in if she sees something that catches her attention.
-I’ve added links below to the training lead I use and also the extendable lead I use when out and about.
+Secondly, I use a long training lead to grab and pull her in if she sees something that catches her attention.
+I’ve added links below to the training lead I use and the extendable lead I use when out and about.

 Tug Patented 360 Tangle Free Heavy Duty Retractable Dog Lead With Anti-Slip Handle